coderabbitai/coderabbit-docs/docs/faq/faq.md

 #### Which programming languages does CodeRabbit support?

 CodeRabbit is designed to work with all programming languages.
-However, the proficiency of our AI models might vary between languages based on their popularity and the public availability of training data.
+The proficiency of our AI models might vary between languages based on their popularity and the public availability of training data.

 #### Does CodeRabbit store my code?

 We do not store your code.
-The code collected at the time of the review is disposed of as soon as the review is complete.
+The code repository that is cloned at the time of the review is disposed of as soon as the review is complete.
 During the review, there is complete data isolation of the code being reviewed, and no one from CodeRabbit or outside has access to the code.